PranavLakkadi13/Security-Notes/notes.md

       To avoid this u can use the openzeppelin ECDSA library to validate the signature or use a unique nonce for each signature so that only a single signature is valid for a single nonce

-5. Proxies or Upgradeable Contracts:

-      4 Methods to upgrade a contract :-
-         1) Eternal Storage
-         2) Transparent Proxy
-         3) Universal Upgardable Proxy
-         4) Diamond Proxy

-      1) Eternal Storage:- Its Basically a method that seperates the logic contract and the data    storage contract